hoangton/smartcash/smarthive/using.rst

 Once you have prepared the text of your proposal and set up a website or forum post, it is time to submit your proposal to the blockchain for voting.

+For information on how to create a proposal, see

 https://vote.smartcash.cc/Proposal/Create

 Voting on proposals